He is the RV that has taken us all around North America and made our gypsy life after kids possible.

 Most airport lots are not very BAMFriendly, so many times we had to find a storage facility for his safekeeping while we went away.

-Our new home has a kitchen, a bathroom and a hide-a-bed –
+Our new home has a kitchen, a bathroom and a hide-a-bed – what more do we need?

 This got us thinking about downsizing (even more) and we started looking at camper vans, known as Class B motorhomes in the RV world.